Prasad-Bhumkar/indicab-website/BACKEND_DOCUMENTATION.md

   - Auto-renews when used
   - Drops after inactivity timeout

+## API Integration and Error Handling
+- API clients in `src/services` use fetch with try-catch blocks.
+- Meaningful error messages are thrown and logged.
+- Authorization tokens are managed via localStorage.
+- Example: `createBooking` function in `src/services/booking/api.ts`.

+## Caching
+- Redis is used for caching to improve performance.
+- Connection details managed via `REDIS_URL` environment variable.

+## Deployment and Infrastructure
+- Docker Compose setup includes MongoDB and Redis for local development.
+- Production hosting on Vercel and staging on Netlify.
+- Media storage on AWS S3.
+- CDN and DNS managed by Cloudflare.

 ## Environment Variables
 - `MONGODB_URI`: MongoDB connection string (required)
 - `JWT_SECRET`: Secret key for JWT signing (required)